MohammadJavadArdestani/Data-Mining-projects/Diabetes_detection_by_XGBoost_Classifier/README.md

 # Hyperparameter Tuning
-a list of candidates for each hyperparameter is defined like this:
+List of candidates for each hyperparameter:
 ```
 hyper_param_dict = {
     "learning_rate_list" : [0.02, 0.05, 0.1, 0.3],